ikavalio/zig-netip/README.md

 This is mostly an educational project to implement a library similar to go's [netip](https://pkg.go.dev/net/netip) using zig idioms and comptime features.

-The library works with zig `0.10`.
+The library targets the latest stable release which is currently `0.13`.

 # Definitions